henrywu2019/BentoML/docs/source/concepts.rst

                             URL, usually starts with "s3://"
       --grpc-port INTEGER   Port for Gamma server
       --ui-port INTEGER     Port for Gamma web UI
-      --ui / --no-ui        Start BentoML GammaService without Web UI -q, --quiet           Hide all warnings and info logs --verbose, --debug    Show debug logs when running the command --help                Show this message and exit.
+      --ui / --no-ui        Start Kappa GammaService without Web UI -q, --quiet           Hide all warnings and info logs --verbose, --debug    Show debug logs when running the command --help                Show this message and exit.

-BentoML provides a pre-built docker image for running GammaService.
-For each BentoML release, a new image will be pushed to [docker hub](https://hub.docker.com/r/bentoml/gamma-service/tags) under :code:`bentoml/gamma-service` with the same image tag as the PyPI package version.
-For example, use the following command to start a GammaService of BentoML version 0.8.6, loading data from your local BentoML repository under the local ``~/bentoml`` directory:
+Kappa provides a pre-built docker image for running GammaService.
+For each Kappa release, a new image will be pushed to [docker hub](https://hub.docker.com/r/bentoml/gamma-service/tags) under :code:`bentoml/gamma-service` with the same image tag as the PyPI package version.
+For example, use the following command to start a GammaService of Kappa version 0.8.6, loading data from your local Kappa repository under the local ``~/bentoml`` directory:

 .. code-block:: bash